Irene Mawer: Influence and legacy

 At Ginner-Mawer mime was not seen as a stand-alone subject, it was seen as a foundation subject for all other forms of movement and speech.
 Actor, director and drama theorist, Michel Saint-Denis participated in the activities of the Institute of Mime, including giving a Guest Lecture in 1936.
 In the years before World War II Mawer was the leading figure in mime education in the UK and the first performer of mime and the first educationalist to publish a seminal history of mimetic movement from its primitive and religious origins.
-Members of the Institute of Mime gave lectures and/or demonstrations at a variety of locations, including the Froebel Society (now the National Froebel Foundation; the Central Association for Mental Welfare (now Mind (charity); the Women's League of Health and Beauty; HM Prison Holloway (a women's prison); and the British Drama League.
+Members of the Institute of Mime gave lectures and/or demonstrations at a variety of locations, including the Froebel Society (now the National Froebel Foundation; the Central Association for Mental Welfare (now Mind (charity)); the Women's League of Health and Beauty; HM Prison Holloway (a women's prison); and the British Drama League.

 By the end of the 1940s Mawer's method of mime was well established and involved a very high degree of training to make movement effective.
 Mawer's method contributed to the rapid changes in body training during the first four decades of the twentieth century and the work of the Ginner-Mawer School can be said to form a link between Isadora Duncan and Rudolf Laban.
-Mawer's influence was felt around the world with students of the Institute of Mime teaching in South Africa, Costa Rica and Canada and also in Australia and New Zealand and performing a mime play in Cost Rica.
-Modern-day influence can still be felt, eg, in Canada in the performance of clowning and also in the Indian multi-arts centre Triveni Kala Sangam founded by Ginner-Mawer Old Girl Sundari K. Shridharani, while in the USA, Christian mime ministry uses Mawer to show that mime can be of God, as well as secular.
+Mawer's influence was felt around the world with students of the Institute of Mime teaching in South Africa, Costa Rica and Canada and also in Australia and New Zealand and performing a mime play in Costa Rica.
+Modern-day influence can still be felt, e.g., in Canada in the performance of clowning and also in the Indian multi-arts centre Triveni Kala Sangam founded by Ginner-Mawer Old Girl Sundari K. Shridharani, while in the US, Christian mime ministry uses Mawer to show that mime can be of God, as well as secular.